masterpointio/github-action-opa-rego-test/README.md

 ## 💬 Example Pull Request Comments

+One of the testing steps is running the test workflow against this Action itself.
+You can see some live examples in the closed PR section, including this [example here](https://github.com/masterpointio/github-action-opa-rego-test/pull/9#issuecomment-2305253112).

 - ![Masterpoint GitHub Actions OPA Rego Test PR Example](./assets/readme-example-1.png)
   - Using `report_untested_files` to indicate policies without corresponding tests.
 - ![Masterpoint GitHub Actions OPA Rego Test PR Example](./assets/readme-example-2.png)